modo-lv/bloodborne-checklist-2/pages/dream.md

         + `l` "Little ones"
     + `l` Sleeping
     + `l` "Countless hunters"
-      `:?` The dialog changes at an undetermined point as you progress through the game.
+      `:?` The dialog changes at some point during progress through Cathedral Ward.
+Possibly when lighting the [Old Yharnam] lamp.
     + `l` "Gods and their love"
       `:?` The dialog changes at an undetermined point as you progress through the game.
     + `l` "Ancient echoes"